 Moneycontrol reported that Meta’s new venture was being tested with features including tappable links, user biographies, verification badges, and shareable images and videos.

-In its latest glitch, Twitter on Monday suffered a brief but unprecedented outage with users worldwide reporting they could no longer read links to articles from outside websites.
+In its latest glitch, Twitter suffered a brief but unprecedented outage on Monday, with users worldwide reporting they could no longer read links to articles from outside websites.

-rounds of layoffs that saw more than two-thirds of staff let go, Twitter is running on a skeleton staff, allegedly leaving it vulnerable to outages as well as disinformation and harmful content.
+The company’s tech support account blamed the problem on “unintended consequences” from an update to the platform, which led to rounds of layoffs, with over two-thirds of staff laid off.
+Twitter is running on a skeleton staff, allegedly leaving it vulnerable to outages, disinformation, and harmful content.

 When many advertisers backed off, the network saw its revenue and adjusted profit fall about 40 per cent year-on-year in December, the Wall Street Journal reported Saturday, citing people close to the company.